-You will be studying a range of texts for contexts, media language, genre, audience, representation and industry from different era, genres and countries.
-Students will study: the 1950s Tide advert; a moving image water aid advert, the 1970's Hammer House of horror Kiss of the Vampire film poster, industry and marketing for I, Daniel Blake; industry and marketing for Black Panther; Industry and marketing for the video game franchise 'Assassins Creed'; a front page from The Times; a front page for the Mirror; LNWH radio show; music videos for Formation (Beyonce) and Riptide (Vance Joy); Season 1 episode 1 of Humans; Season 1 episode 1 for Les Revenants/The Return (a French text); an historical issue of Vogue and a contemporary issue of The Big Issue and lastly, Zoella's blog and Attitude's blog.
+You will be studying a range of texts for contexts, media language, genre, audience, representation and industry from different eras, genres and countries.

+Students will study: the 1950s Tide advert, a moving image water aid advert, the 1970's Hammer House of horror Kiss of the Vampire film poster, industry and marketing for I, Daniel Blake, industry and marketing for Black Panther, Industry and marketing for the video Assassins Creed franchise, a front page from The Times, a front page for the Mirror, LNWH radio show, music videos for Formation (Beyonce) and Riptide (Vance Joy), Season 1 episode 1 of Humans, Season 1 episode 1 for The Returned (a French text), an issue of Vogue and The Big Issue and lastly, Zoella's blog and Attitude's blog.